 - 1. Connect the AC adapter to the computer and to external power. - 2.
-If your computer has a user-replaceable battery (select products only), disconnect the computer from external power, and then remove the battery.
+Exit Hibernation by pressing the power button.

 Factory-sealed battery

 To monitor the status of the battery, or if the battery is no longer holding a charge, run HP Battery Check in the HP Support Assistant app (select products only).